FrancoStino/vscode-syncing-all/README.md

 Syncing supports multiple storage providers for synchronizing your VSCode settings:

-### GitHub Gist
+### Google Drive

-This is the default storage provider, which synchronizes your settings using GitHub Gist.
+This is the default storage provider, which synchronizes your settings using Google Drive.

 ### Google Drive